Calendar billing

 - Changing the business entity on a subscription is not available for immediate subscription changes

-- The Account Bill Date is read-only and cannot be changed directly — adjustments must be made at the subscription level via API
+- The account bill date is read-only and cannot be changed directly — adjustments must be made at the subscription level via API

 - Subscription-level entity assignment is not available for purchase calls made through Recurly Checkout